 Part 1 provides and introduction to the themes underpinning the discussion, and focusses on Away.
 Part 2 will look at Bran Nue Dae and The Drover’s Wife.

-The episodes is 23 minutes’ playing time.
+The episode is 23 minutes’ in length.

 I am indebted to the Malthouse Theatre Company’s educational resources on Away from which I’ve taken some of the quotes and material for this podcast.